 Learn to Keep Those Hands Steady at Home

-Stand behind a chair or high table in a riding position: knees slightly bent at 90 to 100 degree angle, head up, back relaxed but straight, and fingers resting on the chair or table at elbow height.
+Stand behind a chair or high table in a riding position: knees slightly bent, head up, back relaxed but straight, and fingers resting on the chair or table at elbow height.
 Now rise and fall as if you were posting.
 Concentrate on keeping your hands motionless on the table.

 Secure Your Seat

 You may already be familiar with exercises in the saddle, and you should be able to do them at the trot.
 These are easiest and most safely done on a longe line.
 Try reaching forward and touching your horse’s ears, turn and touch its tail, bend to touch each toe and ride with your arms out spread eagle.
 The exercises encourage muscle tone and balance.